Michael Harty (bishop)

-Michael Anthony Harty (6 February 1922 – 2 October 1994) was an Irish Roman Catholic prelate who served as Bishop of Killaloe between 1967 and 1994.
+Michael Anthony Harty (6 February 1922 – 8 August 1994) was an Irish Roman Catholic prelate who served as Bishop of Killaloe between 1967 and 1994.

 Early life

 Harty was born in Lismore House, Toomevara, County Tipperary, on 6 February 1922, one of seven children to Patrick Harty, a farmer, and his wife Eileen (née Cleary).
-He attended primary school in Ballinree National School between 1928 and 1934, where he was known to be a very prominent scholar, and secondary school as a boarder in St Flannan's College between 1934 and 1939, where he won scholarships on the results of this Intermediate and Leaving Certificate examinations.
+He attended primary school in Ballinree National School between 1928 and 1934, where he was known to be a very prominent scholar, and secondary school as a boarder in St Flannan's College between 1934 and 1939, where he won scholarships on the results of his Intermediate and Leaving Certificate examinations.

 Harty entered St Patrick's College, Maynooth in 1939, obtaining Bachelor of Arts degrees in English, Languages and Literature in September 1942, and Theology in 1945.
 He was ordained to the priesthood in the College Chapel, Maynooth, County Kildare on 23 June 1946.